Simpson series, 'Atlanta,' and 'Night Manager' win Globes

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

-“I really want to thank Atlanta and the black folks of Atlanta,” said star and creator Donald Glover of the innovative series about two cousins in that city’s rap music industry.
-Glover said he didn’t think anyone was going to like the series.

-He also tested his influence on the musical world, giving an onstage plug to Migos’ “Bad and Boujee,” calling it “the best song ever.”
+“She has been at the center of the world for the past 63 years,” Foy said, “and I think the world could do with a few more women at the center of it, if you ask me.”

+Both of the top comedy acting awards went to African-Americans: Glover in “Atlanta” and Tracee Ellis Ross in ABC’s “black-ish,” the lone award of the night to go to a broadcast television network.

-Tracee Ellis Ross, the matriarch in ABC’s “black-ish,” won for best comedy actress.
-She relished the moment — “It’s nice at 44.
-I like it here” — but also took the occasion to point the advantages of diversity.
+Ross reveled in her moment — “It’s nice at 44.
+I like it here” — but also took the occasion to point out the advantages diversity brings to the industry.

-She dedicated the award to women of color “whose stories, ideas and thoughts are not always considered worthy and important.
-“Black-ish” has helped the way minorities are seen and looked upon by people in Hollywood, said Ross, the daughter of singer Diana Ross and music manager Robert Ellis Silberstein.
+“This is for all of the women, women of color and colorful people whose stories, ideas and thoughts are not always considered worthy and valid and important,” said Ross, the daughter of singer Diana Ross and music manager Robert Ellis Silberstein.
+She’s the first black woman to win in her category since 1982.

-Up against two “Simpson” miniseries actors, veteran Hugh Laurie grabbed an acting award for his role in the BBC’s miniseries “The Night Manager,” shown in the United States by AMC.
-It was one of two acting awards for the series.
+Glover, who gave shout-outs to the city of Atlanta and rap act Migos, said that he privately wondered if his father was lying when he told him in the first grade that he could do anything he wanted to.

+“Now I do stuff and he says, ‘I didn’t know that was possible,'” he said.

+“The Night Manager,” an adaptation of the John Le Carre novel televised in the U.S. on AMC, won acting trophies for Tom Hiddleston, Hugh Laurie and Olivia Colman.
+One moment that stuck with lead actor Hiddleston came when he took a humanitarian visit recently to South Sudan and some of the relief workers told him that they binge-watched “The Night Manager” while they were stuck inside one night under curfew.
+He dedicated his award to those who were doing their best to fix a broken world.

-Laurie worked in a sly Donald Trump joke in giving thanks for an award on “the last ever Golden Globes.”
+Laurie worked in a sly Donald Trump joke in giving thanks for an award on “the last ever” Golden Globes.
 “I don’t mean to be gloomy,” he said.
 “It just has the words ‘Hollywood,’ ‘foreign’ and ‘press’ in the title.”

-His colleague Olivia Colman, who didn’t attend the Globes, won an acting award for her role as a spy in the adaptation of the John Le Carre novel.
+“The People vs. O.J.
+Simpson: American Crime Story” seemed made for awards with an all-star cast and critical acclaim, and the FX production’s victory as best television series made those predictions come true.
+“Simpson” actress Sarah Paulson was honored for her portrayal of prosecutor Marcia Clark, the real-life 1990s television star who received a tribute from the actress who took on her story.

 Veteran Billy Bob Thornton won a best actor trophy for his role as the down-on-his-luck lawyer Billy McBride in Amazon’s legal drama, “Goliath.”
 Accepting his award, he poked fun at fellow nominee Bob Odenkirk of “Better Call Saul,” a friendly rival.
 He paid tribute to fellow professionals in entertainment who stick their necks out to do good work.